robertocirillo/mcp-bridge/README.md

 - If both `query` and `input` are provided, `input` wins.
 - `POST /sessions/{session_id}/query-operations` accepts the same query payload shapes.
+- Base64 images are limited to `MAX_BASE64_IMAGE_DATA_LENGTH = 5_000_000` characters per image to keep request size and memory usage bounded in V1.
 - Async query-operation metadata stores a safe multimodal summary and never echoes raw base64 blobs.
-- Before-model guardrails still apply only to the textual portion (`query` or `input.text`), not to image content.
+- In V1, before-model guardrails still apply only to the textual portion (`query` or `input.text`).
+Image content is not moderated, inspected, or OCR-processed by the bridge.
-- Effective multimodal support depends on the underlying provider/model used by the session.
+- Effective multimodal support depends on the configured provider/model.
+If the selected model does not support image input, the request can fail at runtime.

 If the `session_id` does not belong to tenant-A, the API will respond with **404** (even if the session exists for another tenant).